Brewing Since 1872 in St. Marys, PA

 As a craft brewery, or small macrobrewery, Straub Brewery is still owned and operated by its founding family.
 Based on 2010 beer sales volume, the Brewers Association ranked Straub Brewery number 50 on its list of top brewing companies.

 Straub is a great American lager-style beer.
 Each year they create a special, seasonal brew called Groundhog Brew to celebrate, what else, Groundhog Day.
 In honor of their 140th anniversary, a limited edition called Straub 1872 Lager was created, or more correctly, re-created.
 This throwback to pre-Prohibition lagers resurrects old lager recipes with more taste, body, malt and hops.

-Continuing to brew their old recipes, Straub recently limited-released specialty beers including Straub Maibock, an all-malt pale bock brew; Straub India Pale Lager (IPL); Straub Havest IPL; Straubtoberfest (Oktoberfest); and Straubator Doppelbock, a special winter bock.
+Continuing to brew their old recipes, Straub recently released specialty beers for a limited time, including Straub Maibock, an all-malt pale bock brew; Straub India Pale Lager (IPL); Straub Havest IPL; Straubtoberfest (Oktoberfest); and Straubator Doppelbock, a special winter bock.

 New Tap Room and Visitor Center

 In 2019, the former Straub Family home of past brewery president, Anthony (Tony) Straub, was remodeled and converted into a brand new visitor center and tap room.
 Originally built in 1917 and located at 444 Brusselles St, it is only 100 feet down the hill from the brewery.
 In addition to a 12 tap draft system, the tap room will offer sit-down meals and feature an outside beer garden area and gift shop.

 Tap Room IPA, the first IPA brewed at Straub, along with Tap Room 444, a house ale, and Tap Razz, a summer berry flavored beer, are only available in the new tap room.
 Stop in and try one soon!